openhealthcare/opal-lab/README.md

 lab tests can have their own tests, but also fall back to /templates/generic_lab_test.html.

-Lab test should be rendered with the render_lab_form template tag, as this makes the LabTest class in question available in the template.
+Lab test should be rendered with the 'render_lab_form' template tag, as this makes the LabTest class in question available in the template.

 To make LabTests easier to use we have a LabTestCollection.
 This can be extended by a subrecord and allows updating of and getting of lab tests.
 Note, test are all serialised to 'lab_test' by the to dict method.
 This is because its assumed you'll want the tests as a group.

-#### Other fields on LabTest
+### Other fields on LabTest
 Tests often tell us if the organism they're testing is sensitive or resistant to certain antibiotics so we have a many to many field for these.

 we have date ordered/date received and status fields which are self explanatory.

 A details json field on the element, allows the capture of miscellanious metadata

+### Template tags

+#### render_lab_form {{ model e.g. lab_test.Culture }}
+by default falls back to /templates/generic_lab_test.html, but will render any with from /templates/lab_test/forms/{{ api_name }}.html

+#### test_result {{ model e.g. lab_test.Culture }}
+this will render the result field as an input with the type ahead options defined in ResultChoices

+### Metadata
+this brings in the field serialised data for each lab test, in the same way as the field structure of subrecord is serialised in Opal. simples.